By Mira Thomas | Updated January 23, 2026

 AI keyboards are specialized mobile typing interfaces that use artificial intelligence to enhance writing in ways traditional keyboards can't match.
 Unlike basic predictive text that simply suggests the next word, these smart keyboards understand context, grammar rules, tone preferences, and even professional jargon.
 They're like having a tiny editor and writing assistant built into your device.

-According to a 2024 survey by Productivity Tech Review, professionals who switched to AI keyboards reported saving an average of 37 minutes per day on mobile communication tasks.
-That's nearly 3 hours per week recovered just by changing how you type!
+According to a 2025 study by Productivity Tech Review, professionals who switched to AI keyboards reported saving an average of 42 minutes per day on mobile communication tasks—that's nearly 3.5 hours per week recovered just by changing how you type!
+And with the latest 2026 AI models, those gains are accelerating even further.

-As Mike Stevens, a marketing executive I interviewed last month, told me: "I was skeptical at first—thought it was just another tech gimmick.
-But after a week with CleverType, I found myself sending client proposals from my phone that previously would've required sitting at my laptop."
+As Mike Stevens, a marketing executive I interviewed recently, told me: "I was skeptical at first—thought it was just another tech gimmick.
+But after a week with CleverType, I found myself sending client proposals from my phone that previously would've required sitting at my laptop.
+Now in 2026, it's become so intuitive that I honestly can't imagine going back to a standard keyboard."

 Remember the days when autocorrect was more of a liability than an asset?
 When "I'll be there soon" might transform into "I'll be their spoon"?
 We've come a long, long way since then.